 The most popular models:

-- Instant Pot Duo 7-in-1 (This is the one I own and I looove it.
-It is currently sold out in the UK but will be back in stock soon.)
+- Instant Pot Duo 7-in-1 (This is the one I own and I looove it.)

 - Instant Pot Duo Plus 9-in-1 (also extremely popular)